benbrastmckie/ModelChecker/Code/README.md

 ### Usage

-To generate a test file run `model-checker` in the terminal without arguments.
+To generate a test file run `model-checker` in the terminal.
 Alternatively, run `model-checker path/to/test_file.py` if the `test_file.py` already exists.
 A number of [examples](https://github.com/benbrastmckie/ModelChecker/blob/master/Examples/examples.py) are provided in the GitHub repository.